TehoChang/Order-and-Shopping-Cart/README.md

 * [Demo Link](#demo-link)

 ## General info
 Sweet Treats is a web app for ordering cakes.
 I implemented Role-Based Access Control (RBAC) in this app.
 Therefore, the regular users have the access to order cakes and add them into shopping carts.
-And the administrators has the access to create new menus.
+The administrators have the access to create new menus.

 ## Screenshots
 Sign Up Page